“Our biggest problem is that the board isn’t active!”

 Nothing would make you happier than to see individual board members demonstrate some personal initiative on behalf of your cause…right?

-Before you light a fire under the board’s seats, it is important to establish clear guidelines on appropriate ways for them to engage and represent the organization.
-We will share tips on how to reign in “rogue board members” in an upcoming blog, but today let’s focus on how to keep the board active and accountable.
+Before you light a fire around engaging board members, it is important to establish clear guidelines on appropriate ways for them to work with and represent the organization.
+Here are some tips on how to keep the board active and accountable.

 The top three complaints Funding for Good hears from organization’s who have “ACTIVE” boards include: